 What further ambitions do you have?

 I hope to continue my pursuit of experimental, process-driven work long into the future.
 I truly enjoy getting my hands messy and letting material’s tendencies help dictate what I create.
-I want to question the idea of ’normalisation’ and expose the magical beauty of simple things.
+I want to question the idea of ’normalization’ and expose the magical beauty of simple things.